mvolkmann/vim-js-arrow-function/README.md

 # vim-js-arrow-function

+This plugin provides two functions related to JavaScript arrow functions.

-This plugin converts JavaScript anonymous functions to arrow function expressions (introduced in ES 2015).
+The JsAnonFnToArrowFn function converts JavaScript anonymous functions to arrow function expressions (introduced in ES 2015).

 It converts this: